dekstroza/kubernetes-dev-stack/README.md

 Kubernetes master should be up and running for you:

+    ## Bellow will show you all kube memebers
     kubectl get nodes

+    ## Bellow will show everything that currently Requirements
+    ## in kube-system namespace (dns, ui, grafana etc..)
     kubectl get po --namespace=kube-system

+    ## Gives you cluster info, all cluster services running
     kubectl cluster-info

     ## You can start kube-ui or grafana as example:
     sudo kubectl create -f /etc/kubernetes/kube-ui/

     ## Or Graphana:
     sudo kubectl create -f /etc/kubernetes/grafana/